Google Workspace Business Free for 30 Days

 Remember that agenda that we mentioned early?
 Make sure that you stick to it.
 Sometimes, when you’re getting used to video conferencing for the first time, it’s easy to get carried away.
 You begin talking about the dog that your colleague had that jumped into the frame, or the awesome artwork that they have behind them, and you forget what the original point of the conversation was.

-The good news is that with G-Suite, you can instantly access information like calendar notes and Google Docs in real-time, to remind you what you should actually be talking about.
+The good news is that with Google Workspace, you can instantly access information like calendar notes and Google Docs in real-time, to remind you what you should actually be talking about.
 Adding documents and to-do-lists to the meetings scheduled on your calendar could make it easier for you to remember what you should be talking about when you’re calling a colleague.

 Another great thing about Google Hangouts Meet, is that if someone in your group suddenly loses their internet connection, they don’t have to drop out of the meeting.
 You can create dial-in numbers for your employees so that they can get into the conversation that way instead.